 Velvet and Antler Growth

 By fall, antlers are fully grown and the bone cells die.
 Velvet dries up and falls off.
-Although bucks rub their antlers on trees, this is not because the shedding is itchy.
-At this point, no living tissue is present so it can’t itch.
+Although a buck in velvet rubs their antlers on trees, this is not because the shedding is itchy.
+At this point, no living tissue is present so it can't itch.
 Bucks rub their antlers to strengthen their neck muscles and mark trees with their scent.